kristendynamite/independent-project-wildfang/README.md

 * Open the file folder and double click on 'index.html'

 ## Bugs:
+There are no known bugs at this time.

+## Wishlist:
-I am trying to apply an effect that changes the main product image when a user hovers or clicks on it to an image that shows another angle of the product.
-Other than that, there are no known bugs at this time.
+Elements on right-hand-side of screen need to be centered within their portion of the screen.
+I want to apply an effect that changes the main product image when a user hovers or clicks on it to an image that shows another angle of the product.

 ## Support:
 If you experience any difficulties, feel free to contact Kristen (kristen.dynamite@gmail.com)